quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part09_Sampling_Strate.md

 The temperature parameter affects how often the model selects high-probability tokens versus low-probability tokens.
 A lower temperature makes the model's output more consistent, while a higher temperature increases the likelihood of selecting less probable but potentially more creative outputs.

 For example:
-- If logits are [1, 2], and we apply temperature \(T = 0.5\), the adjusted logit for token B (with a higher original logit) will be increased, making it more likely to be selected.
+- If logits are [1, 2], and we apply temperature $T = 0.5$, the adjusted logit for token B (with a higher original logit) will be increased, making it more likely to be selected.
-- Conversely, with \(T = 1\), the probabilities remain unchanged.
+- Conversely, with $T = 1$, the probabilities remain unchanged.

 The effect can be visualized as:
 - As temperature decreases towards 0, the probability of selecting the highest-probability token increases.